pentagram-lang/pentagram-gen2-scala/README.md

 You'll need to install a JDK (to run the Scala compiler) and [SBT](http://www.scala-sbt.org/) (to download the Scala compiler and library dependencies).

+You'll also need to install [Git Large File Storage](https://git-lfs.github.com/) (to download the fonts used by the JS web shell).

 Optionally, for a smoother web shell development workflow, you can install [Browsersync](https://browsersync.io/).

 ### Workflow